 Family Traveller (Website & Magazine)

 A regular and ongoing contributor to the Family Traveller website – an indispensable guide to anyone travelling with babies, children and teenagers.
-Commissions for future editions of the fabulous bi-monthly Family Traveller Magazine include Family Safari in Tanzania and Skiing in the Dolomites.
+Commissions for the print magazine include a family safari in Tanzania, glamping in Canada, and skiing in the Dolomites.

 “Giraffes, I can see giraffes” Mols squeaked, fighting the constraints of her lapstrap as our Cessna Caravan (think minibus with wings) touched down on the dusty airstrip in the Serengeti.
 They were distant, and small, but there was no mistaking the leggy, necky frames on the horizon: nor the obvious excitement of an eight year old on her first trip to the bush ……."

-Journeys Magazine is dedicated to those looking for authenticity, life-enriching and transformational travel experiences.
-Features include a peep at some of the most interesting places for families to stay around the world, and investigating the most spectacular wildlife show on earth - the great migration.
+Journeys Magazine was dedicated to those looking for authenticity, life-enriching and transformational travel experiences.
+Features included a peep at some of the most interesting places for families to stay around the world, and investigating the most spectacular wildlife show on earth - the great migration.

 The Great Migration